MichalOpoka/ecfr/cfr/title-30-Mineral-Resources/chapter-I-Mine-Safety-Health-Administration-Department-Labor/subchapter-I-Accidents-Injuries-Illnesses-Employment-Production-Mines/part-50-Notification-Investigation-Reports-Records-Accidents-Injuries-Illnesses-Employment-Coal-Production-Mines/subpart-C-Reporting-Accidents-Injuries-Illnesses/section-50.20-6.md

 (i) Column (a)—Surface location codes.
 If the accident injury or illness occurred at the surface of a mine, circle one of the following codes which best describes where the accident injury or illness occurred and ignore columns (b) and (c):

-Code 02—Surface shop, yard, etc., at an underground mine;Code 30—Mill operation, preparation plant, or breaker, including associated shops and yards;Code 03—Surface strip or open pit mine, including shop and yard;Code 04—Surface auger coal operation on a coal mine, including shop and yard;Code 05—Surface culm bank or refuse pile at a coal mine, including shop and yard;Code 06—Dredge mining, including shop and yard;Code 12—Other surface mining;Code 17—Independent shops;Code 99—Office facilities.
+Code 02—Surface shop, yard, etc., at an underground mine; Code 30—Mill operation, preparation plant, or breaker, including associated shops and yards; Code 03—Surface strip or open pit mine, including shop and yard;Code 04—Surface auger coal operation on a coal mine, including shop and yard;Code 05—Surface culm bank or refuse pile at a coal mine, including shop and yard; Code 06—Dredge mining, including shop and yard; Code 12—Other surface mining;Code 17—Independent shops;Code 99—Office facilities.

 (ii) Column (b)—Underground location codes.
 If the accident injury or illness occurred underground, circle the one code which best describes where the accident injury or illness occurred: